Warranty Defaults

 M.S.R.P.
 The Manufacturer's Suggested Retail Price.
 The sales price on an item suggested by the manufacturer.
 M.S.R.P. pricing results in a standardized price between locations.

-The following buttons allow you to complete your work on the Warranty Defaults screen:
+Use these buttons to complete your work on the Warranty Defaults screen:

 Save Saves changes made on the Warranty Defaults screen.